Special Education Program

 Summit Public Schools conducts specific activities for the purposes of locating, evaluating and identifying students ages birth to twenty-one with suspected disabilities.
 Activities for Child Find are directed at:

-- Children enrolled at Summit Public Schools: Atlas;
+- Children enrolled at Summit Public Schools: Sierra;

-- Children who have contacted Summit Public Schools: Atlas regarding Child Find;
+- Children who have contacted Summit Public Schools: Sierra regarding Child Find;

 - Highly mobile children (such as homeless, foster care and migrant children);